soul-traveller/Argyll_Printer_Profiler/index.md

 - Extended analysis calculations:
     - Patch count analysis (ΔE < 1.0, 2.0, 3.0)
     - Average, max, min, percentile statistics.
-- If run several times, results are overwritten.
+- If run several times, results existing file are overwritten.
 - Results are displayed in the terminal and in the created file.
 - Get help on how to improve profile accuracy using the sanity check results.